arka1997/OscuroBackend/README.md

 **Run the application: npm start index.js**

-For cloning a reposiotry from Github, and start making commits: just use -> git init -> git clone URL -> then pushing code.
+For cloning a repository from Github, and start making commits: just use -> git init -> git clone URL -> then pushing code.